 Ports of Entry

 In the Turks and Caicos, ports of entry for visiting vessels can be found on the islands of Providenciales, Grand Turk, and South Caicos.
 On Providenciales, several marinas and government offices serve as a port of entry, on Grand Turk and South Caicos, availability and hours of operation are limited.
 See below for location and marina information.

-Gasoline and diesel is available at several marinas and harbors in the Turks and Caicos.
+Gasoline and diesel are available at several marinas and harbors in the Turks and Caicos.
 For most vessels visiting the Turks and Caicos, it’s best to refuel on the island of Providenciales.

 For yachts and vessels too large to enter the local marinas, fuel bunkering can be arranged via a marine concierge service at the industrial port of South Dock.